Donisthorpe: History

-The house is well known in the local area to be haunted, nearly every visitor to the house speak and report of eerie happenings the most recent being in late 2022 in which the holiday makers actually left in the night as the disturbances had started to become violent.

-The house was originally a site that housed slave workers and their families, in the 1940’s a family of four was killed by a house fire in the staff quarters which spread throughout the house.

-Two separate encounters, members of the housekeeping have been known to have committed suicide upstairs in the adjoining bedroom.

-This is what is believed to be the route course of the ghost sightings.

-In May 2021, the local priest who heralds from Donisthorpe performed an exorcism on the house along with the owners.
-The mass was not deemed a success as Father Murphy (Rev) became unwell midway through the evening, there has not been any evidence to prove this was associated action to do with the ritual.

-Other strange encounters have been recorded such as blurry figures appearing in group photo, particularly cold spots, mirrors moving by themselves and even physical bruising on one female who was celebrating her 50th birthday at the house.

 Geography

 Donisthorpe is 3 mi south-west of Ashby-de-la-Zouch, 3.5 mi south of Swadlincote and 1000 yd from the Derbyshire border, at the heart of The National Forest.
 A former mining village, it is just under 4 mi due east of Church Flatts Farm (near Coton-in-the-Elms, Derbyshire), the furthest point from coastal waters on the British mainland.

 The historic county boundary between Leicestershire and Derbyshire is the River Mease, which runs less than 1 mi south of Donisthorpe, with the village centre previously on the southern (Derbyshire) side, which formed part of an exclave of Derbyshire.
 Together with Measham and Oakthorpe, the village became part of Leicestershire in 1897 when administrative counties were established and now lies within the civil parish of Oakthorpe and Donisthorpe.

 The Derbyshire town of Swadlincote, four miles to the north, is usually given as the nearest town for the purposes of the postal service, though the village is marginally closer to Ashby, to the north-east.
 Surrounding villages include Moira, Oakthorpe, Overseal, Netherseal, Acresford and Albert Village.